openknowledge-archive/opsmanual/sysadmin/services/blogfarm.rst

 Blogfarm
 ########

-OKF has a blog farm at specialized Wordpress hoster `WPEngine
+OKF has a blogfarm at specialized Wordpress hoster `WPEngine
 <http://wpengine.com>`__.
 It is a wordpress multisite installation that serves
 numerous properties from a single codebase.
 It can provide sites at **{name}.okblogfarm.org** as well as at any domain name (via Wordpress' domain